 Non-native rainbow trout interbreed with native cutthroat trout, producing hybrids.
 Once this happens, a cutthroat population can be restored to genetic purity only if all fish are removed from a stream and genetically pure cutthroat are reintroduced.
-To reduce hybridization in the park's cutthroat trout waters, anglers are encouraged to harvest non-native trout in the Native Trout Conservation Area.
+To reduce hybridization in the park's cutthroat trout waters, anglers are encouraged to harvest rainbow trout.